-This urban fantasy is a paperback edition was published by New American Library (NAL) on August 6, 2013 and has 350 pages.
+urban fantasy that was published by New American Library (NAL) on August 6, 2013 and has 350 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Some Girls Bite, Friday Night Bites, Twice Bitten, Hard Bitten, Firespell, Hexbound, Drink Deep, Charmfall, Biting Cold, House Rules, Kicking It, Blood Games, The Veil, Midnight Marked, Dark Debt, The Sight, Blade Bound
+Other books by this author which I have reviewed include Some Girls Bite, Friday Night Bites, Twice Bitten, Hard Bitten, Firespell, Hexbound, Drink Deep, Charmfall, Biting Cold, House Rules, Kicking It, Blood Games, The Veil, Midnight Marked, Dark Debt, The Sight, Blade Bound, The Hunt

 Eighth in the Chicagoland Vampires urban fantasy series for Young Adults and based in Chicago while revolving around Merit, the young Sentinel for her House of vampires.